ElierRosales/ElierRosales/README.md

 ### Hi there 👋

+My name is Elier, I'm from Mexico and I'm a student.

+* Currently studying computer and
 <!--
 **ElierRosales/ElierRosales** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.